 FOR MOVEMENT AND MASSAGE

 Hello!
-I’m Frank and I’m a Licensed Massage Therapist based out of beautiful Portland, OR.
+I’m Frank and I’m a Licensed Massage Therapist based in Portland, OR dedicated to providing massage and bodywork for my community of LGBTQQIA2S+ folx, friends and allies.

-As a licensed massage therapist and bodyworker in the Pacific Northwest, it is my intention to hold space for all clients to come as they are and be who they are, regardless of age, identity or physical ability.
-To experience massage therapy through movement and stretching that improves mobility, promotes flexibility and rewards each client with joy, personal achievement, emotional contentment and improved quality of life.
+As a professionally licensed massage therapist and bodyworker, it is my intention to provide safe space for all clients to come as they are and be who they are, regardless of identity, body type or physical ability.
+To experience massage therapy through movement and stretching that improves mobility, promotes flexibility and rewards each client with joy, emotional contentment and improved quality of life.

-Through the power of compassionate touch, I aspire to be a catalyst for positive, transformational change in my clients' lives.
-Inspired by the human body’s healing potential, my primary objective is to enhance the overall well-being and longevity of my clients’ by providing simple, regular, and effective massage treatments to facilitate relaxation, relieve pain, release restrictions or address age and movement related issues.
+Through the power of compassionate touch, I aspire to be a catalyst for positive, transformational change in my clients’ lives.
+Inspired by the human body’s healing potential, my primary objective is to enhance the overall well-being and longevity of my clients by providing simple, regular, and effective massage treatments that facilitate relaxation, relieve pain, release restrictions or address movement related issues.

 "Make the most of yourself — for that is all there is of you".